Putting Matcha powder in a cup using bamboo scoop

 Culinary Matcha

 As its name suggests, culinary matcha powder is ideal in recipes, and particularly in baked goods.
-Other ingredients balance its more bitter and potent flavor without overpowering it.
+Other ingredients can balance its more bitter and potent flavor without over powering it.
 A favorite go-to treat of ours is a matcha banana bread – the matcha's earthy and grassy notes combine strikingly well with the comforting flavors of a traditional banana bread.

 matcha bread and matcha tea tin